Milk for 5 years old, is it really recommended? Learn more about the benefits of milk for big kids here.

 1. Filled milk

 Filled milk is fortified with fats from other sources, especially vegetable fats.
-Many commercially available Evaporated milks and Condensed milks, the ones used in your favourite Kopi, are filled milks.
+Many commercially available Evaporated milks and condensed milks.
+The ones used in your favorite food and desserts, are examples of filled milk.

 2. Plant-based milks meant for adults

 You often see Soy milk, Almond milk, rice milk, and coconut milk in the supermarkets.
-These are free of lactose, and are favoured by lactose intolerant adults.
-They are often fortified with Calcium and Vitamins as they are the milk alternatives for vegans.
+These are free of lactose, and are favored by lactose-intolerant adults.
+They are often fortified with calcium and vitamins as they are the milk alternatives for vegans.

-However, the safety and nutritional efficacy of these non-dairy milks has not been established in children.
+However, the safety and nutritional efficacy of these non-dairy milk have not been established in children.
 So, it is best to avoid these till they can make an informed decision about their own dietary choices.

-Mums and dads, make an informed choice about the milk you choose.
-If you are unsure, always ask your doctor about the best thing suited for your child.
+Moms and dads, make an informed choice about the milk you choose for your growing kid.
+If you are unsure, always ask your doctor about the best kind of milk suited for your child’s needs.

 Republished with permission from: theAsianParent Singapore